NBC's Joel McHale to headline White House correspondents' dinner

-WASHINGTON (Reuters) - Actor and comedian Joel McHale will be the featured performer at the annual White House Correspondents’ Association Dinner, which is attended by members of the media, celebrities and the president, the association said on Friday.
+WASHINGTON, Feb 14 (Reuters) - Actor and comedian Joel McHale will be the featured performer at the annual White House Correspondents’ Association Dinner, which is attended by members of the media, celebrities and the U.S. president, the association said on Friday.

 McHale is the star of the NBC television comedy “Community” and host of E! network’s “The Soup.”